..

 Chez Amy takes Dakar’s multi-cultural influence to an inspiring level.

-definitive stamp on Senegalese cuisine.
+The French colonization of Vietnam, Lebanon and Senegal left adefinitive stamp on Senegalese cuisine.
 At Chez Amy, you can experience a

 confluence of the country’s colonial influences in one amazing bite.